-It is estimated that less than 10 percent of the natural habitat in this region remains intact.
-Of the 90 percent disturbed, most has been converted to agricultural cropland, including canola (Brassica napsus), alfalfa (Medicago sativa) and wheat (Triticum aestivum).
+It is estimated that less than ten percent of the natural habitat in this region remains intact.
+Of the ninety percent disturbed, most has been converted to agricultural cropland, including Canola (Brassica napsus), Alfalfa (Medicago sativa) and Wheat (Triticum aestivum).
 Cultivation of land for grazing purposes is also widespread.
 In those parts of the ecoregion where forests cover was historically more widespread, forest harvesting continues in the remaining farm woodlots.

 Remaining Blocks of Intact Habitat

-Few significant blocks of habitat remain.
+Few significant blocks of intact habitat remain.
 These include:

 - Moose Mountain Provincial Park - southeastern Saskatchewan - approx. 266 km2

 - Elk Island National Park - central Alberta - 194 km2

 - Wainwright Military Reserve - Alberta